vectordotdev/vector/REVIEWING.md

 ## Security

 Security is incredibly important to Vector.
-Users rely on Vector ship mission criticle and sensitive data.
+Users rely on Vector ship mission critical and sensitive data.
 Please review the code explicitly for security issues.
 See [Vector's Security guide for more info](SECURITY.md).

 ## Testing

 Code should be reasonably tested.
-Vector does not require 100% test coverage, we believe this level of coverage is unecessary.
-As a general rule of thumb we strive for 80% coverage, beyond this returns are diminishing.
-Please use your best judgement, some code requires more testing than others depending on it's importance.
+Vector does not require 100% test coverage, we believe this level of coverage is unnecessary.
+As a general rule of thumb, we strive for 80% coverage, beyond this returns are diminishing.
+Please use your best judgment, some code requires more testing than others depending on its importance.